 Fig. 58 Registration Page (Id Analyzer)

-The registration process will display the ID verification in order to create a resident account on the web app.
+The registration process will display the ID verification to create a resident account on the web app.
 Residents must upload both the front and back of their ID, as well as a selfie photo.